appunite/mockery/README.md

 ### Refute

-Every assert_called/x function/macro has its refute_called/x counterpart.</br>
+Every assert_called/x function/macro has its refute_called/x counterpart.<br>
 For more information see [docs](https://hexdocs.pm/mockery/Mockery.Assertions.html)

 ### History

 ![history example](https://raw.githubusercontent.com/appunite/mockery/master/history.jpeg)

 Mockery.History module provides more descriptive failure messages for assert_called/{3,4} and refute_called/{3,4} that includes a colorized list of arguments passed to a given function in the scope of a single test process.

 Disabled by default.
 For more information see [docs](https://hexdocs.pm/mockery/Mockery.History.html)

 ## Global mock